 The Company has established a Disclosure Committee to manage the Company's compliance with its disclosure obligations and this Policy.
-Disclosure and materiality guidelines are provided to all officers and relevant employees.
+The Disclosure Committee must be kept informed by management of disclosure related issues.
+Disclosure and materiality guidelines are provided to all officers and relevant employees to assist them to understand the type of information that may potentially be price sensitive and when to refer any matter or event which may need to be disclosed to a member of the Disclosure Committee.